Sariohara/KihonEngine/doc/kihon-engine-studio.md

 * textures : for locating textures
 * skyboxes : for locating skyboxes

-By defaut, the following content source are available.
+By defaut, when Kihon engine Studio starts, the following content source are available.

 | Sources | Description |
 | ----------| ------------|
-| Embedded resources of KihonEngine | Contains skybox 1 and very few textures
+| Embedded resources of KihonEngine.dll | Contains skybox 1 and very few textures
-| Embedded resources of KihonEngine.SampleMaps |Contains some textures from Quake3 file `PAK0.PK3`.
+| Embedded resources of KihonEngine.SampleMaps.dll |Contains some textures from Quake3 file `PAK0.PK3`.
 And contains few skyboxes
 | Folder `Content/Images` of execution directory | you can put some files here if you want

-You can add the following content sources
+You can add the following content sources.
 | Sources types | Description |
 | ----------| ------------|
 | Zip files or PK3 files | only subfolders `textures` and `syboxes` will be scanned
 | Folder | only subfolders `textures` and `syboxes` will be scanned

+Content sources manage an internal cache.
+So, if you edit textures or skyboxes, remove content source and register it again to clear the cache.

 ### Extract content of current map
 You can extract textures and skyboxes used in current map by using `File > Save Map Content As...`